Learning and Brain Development Lab

 During the visits, infants and their caregivers do several activities together:

-• Infants view a couple of short movies in which shapes, objects or faces appear on the screen.
-We will use a non-invasive eye tracker to record where your child looks as they view the display.
+Infants view several short videos while we use a non-invasive eye tracker to record where your child looks on the display.

-• Infants and caregivers play together while we use a non-invasive EKG device to measure infants’ heart rate.
+Lastly, infants and caregivers play together and interact in different ways while we use a non-invasive EKG device to measure infants’ heart rate.

 Many families join out of curiosity about their child’s development, and have shared that they found the experience fun and easy!
 Additionally, your participation helps us uncover how infants learn so quickly, laying the foundation for lifelong learning.